Lawyer Burnout

 1. Lawyers do work that is boring and tedious

-You get the idea.
-Clients don't give you thrilling missions to complete.
-Sure, you may have some compelling cases or brief moments in your legal career, when you were the hero for your client.
+Clients don’t give you thrilling missions to complete.
+Sure, you may have had some compelling cases or brief moments in your legal career when you were the hero for your client.
 Sure, some of you might recall the case you argued in front of the Supreme Court or the significant settlement you landed.
 Yes, those were likely exciting.
 But they were the exception to the rule.

 And the work also has little meaning to you.
 How often have you opened the same Word doc template, changed the names, and altered a few pertinent facts?
-How often have you dealt with clients who do not appreciate the work you're doing, or whose work you don't align with?
-Of course, there are moments for all attorneys when you feel you're doing good for the world, or you can see the joy on a client's face, or you enjoy getting into the weeds of research.
-But for most unhappy attorneys, those are few and far between.
+How often have you dealt with clients who do not appreciate your work or whose work you don’t align with?

 2. Lawyers are overworked and underpaid

-Let's do the math again.
-Taking the high end $200,000 annual salary figure, if you are an attorney working 40 hours a week, you end up making $100 per hour (40 hours per week X 50 weeks per year = 2,000 hours per year. $200,000 salary divided by 2,000 hours = $100 per hour).
+Let’s do the math again.
+Taking the high-end $200,000 annual salary figure some law firms may pay as an example, if you are an attorney working 40 hours a week, you end up making $100 per hour (40 hours per week X 50 weeks per year = 2,000 hours per year. $200,000 salary divided by 2,000 hours = $100 per hour).
 If you end up working 50 hours a week, that drops to $80 per hour.
+And your “working hours” still may not translate into the requisite billable hours.

 Do you know who else regularly makes $80 to $100 per hour?
-My plumber.
-And that is no knock on plumbers - they make the same money we unhappy attorneys do, and they don't have to worry about paying down law school debt, being sued for malpractice, or being tormented by senior partners.
-But we don't think making a salary equal to plumbers was what you had in mind when you went to law school.
+Your plumber.
+And that is no knock on plumbers - they make the same money we unhappy attorneys do, and they don’t have to worry about paying down law school debt, being sued for malpractice, or being tormented by senior partners.
+But we don’t think making a salary equal to plumbers was what you had in mind when you went to law school.

 3. Lawyers are required to deal with a disproportionately large amount of stress

-A third major cause of your attorney burnout is the pressure packed nature of being an attorney.
-You have to get your difficult job done, with very little room for error.
+A third major cause of your attorney burnout and chronic workplace stress is the high-stress environment and pressure-packed nature of being an attorney.

-Your job is often very strictly regulated, requiring you always to be conscious of the rules and guard rails within which you must act.
+Your job is often very strictly regulated, requiring you to always be conscious of the rules and guardrails within which you must act.

-Being an attorney involves very tight deadlines, that if missed, could result in punishments, fines and irreparable harm to your client.
+Being an attorney involves very tight deadlines that, if missed, could result in punishments, fines, and irreparable harm to your client.

-Most of us chose the law without really knowing what we were getting ourselves into.
-We had no idea what kind of work we would be doing day in and day out.
-When I (Adam) was about a year into my law practice, I realized there was something really wrong.
-I had been sold a bill of goods!
-I write about this very topic in my book "Raising The Bar: Turning a Law Career You Hate Into a Life You Love, In or Out of the Law."
-We think the profession will be exciting, fun and there will be loads of money.
-This is what is portrayed in the media, tv and movies.
-Most people believe being a lawyer is an amazing career choice, but sadly as we all know, it is not.
+I write about this topic in my book “Raising The Bar: Turning a Law Career You Hate Into a Life You Love, In or Out of the Law.”
+We think the profession will be exciting and fun, and there will be loads of money.
+This is what is portrayed in the media, TV, and movies.
+Most people believe that being a lawyer is a fantastic career choice, but sadly, as we all know, it is not.

 How to break free from the system that causes your lawyer anxiety

-There are two ways you could change your life: (1) Adjust the way you look at your lawyer job and find a new role within the legal industry that you enjoy and doesn't wear you down so much, or (2) choose to stop being a lawyer and leave for your dream, alternative career out of the law.
+(1) Adjust the way you look at your lawyer job and find a new role within the legal industry that you enjoy, provides you with a support network, and doesn’t wear you down so much; or

 1. Change the way you look at your lawyer job